xavctn/img2table/README.md

 >    <dd style="font-style: italic;">OCR instance used to parse document text.
 If None, cells content will not be extracted</dd>
 >    <dt>implicit_rows : bool, optional, default <code>True</code></dt>
 >    <dd style="font-style: italic;">Boolean indicating if implicit rows should be identified - check related <a href="/examples/Implicit_rows.ipynb" target="_self">example</a></dd>
+>    <dt>borderless_tables : bool, optional, default <code>False</code></dt>
+>    <dd style="font-style: italic;">Boolean indicating if borderless tables are extracted.
+It requires to provide an OCR to the method in order to be performed.</dd>
 >    <dt>min_confidence : int, optional, default <code>50</code></dt>
 >    <dd style="font-style: italic;">Minimum confidence level from OCR in order to process text, from 0 (worst) to 99 (best)</dd>
 ></dl>

+*Borderless table extraction released in version 0.0.14*

+**NB**: the implemented method for extraction of borderless tables heavily relies on OCR quality.
+In order to achieve decent results, it is recommended to use PaddleOCR or one of the supported commercial solutions.

 #### Method return